shayandavoodii/OnlinePortfolioSelection.jl/paper/paper.md

 julia> using OnlinePortfolioSelection
 ```

-Suppose the 'CORN-U' algorithm is to be employed for the portfolio selection over the adjusted close prices of the 'MSFT', 'AAPL', 'META', and 'GOOGL' stocks from 1st January, 2024 to 6th January, 2024.
+Suppose the 'CORN-U' algorithm is to be employed for the portfolio selection over the adjusted close prices of the 'MSFT', 'AAPL', 'META', and 'GOOGL' stocks from 1st January 2024 to 6th January 2024.
 The required data can be obtained from the Yahoo Finance.
 Assume that the data is as follows:

 ```julia
 julia> prices = [